Clubs & Activities

 National Junior Honor Society (NJHS):7th and 8th grade students eligible for the NJHS will be notified in the spring and invited to submit an application for candidacy.
 Selection procedures can be found on the Clubs section of MPMS web site.
 Once inducted, students participate in club meetings and are expected to maintain service hours and meet other requirements.
 After school meetings are usually held once a week throughout the school year.

-Student Government Association (SGA): Students are selected by their homeroom to serve on the student government association.
-The SGA gives students a voice.
+Student Government Association (SGA): The SGA gives students a voice.
 SGA sponsors many events throughout the year, including dances and carnivals.
 Meetings occur approximately once a month after school.
+Interested students must complete an application.

-VEX Robotics: Students work in teams to design and build VEX robots to accomplish defined missions.
-The teams carry out these missions in regional competitions (typically in February/March), with the goal of advancing to the state competition.
-Robotics typically meets once a week through spring.
+Robotics: MPMS has two different options for students interested in competition robotics, VEX and SeaPerch.
+With VEX Robotics students work in teams to design and build VEX robots to accomplish defined missions.
+The teams carry out these missions in regional competitions (typically in December/January), with the goal of advancing to the state competition (typically at the end of February).
+VEX teams typically meet once or twice a week beginning in September and continue through the end of February and possibly beyond.
+SeaPerch involves students working in teams to design and construct an underwater robot to accomplish specific tasks.
+These teams meet once or twice a week beginning in September/October and continue through to the regional competition in March.
 Space is limited but open to all MPMS & MPHS students - interested students must submit an application.

 Yearbook: Students assist the yearbook advisors with taking pictures for the yearbook at after school events such as athletics.
 Students will be selected by the yearbook advisors.

-Point of Contact: Rachel Jinks and Stephanie Maldonado
+Point of Contact: Rachel Jinks and Lisa Hill